theIfFactor/angular-3-afternoon/README.md

 In this step, we'll complete the template for the `details.template.html` and link the details component using a `script` tag in `index.html`.

+We won't be able to visually test that `addToCart` is working correctly.
+However, if you want to test it by using the `console` you can add a `console.log( cartSrvc.currentCart() );` at the end of the method.

 ### Instructions

 * Open `app/details/details.template.html`.